Distance-Security Tradeoffs for Repeaterless End-to-End QKD Networks: GENERALIZED NETWORK

-The expression $2M$ stems from the fact that each node shares a secret key with nodes up to distance two, as one can easily verify by inspecting all previous descriptions.
+The secret key sharing can be performed in a more generalized way by adding more \gls{tfqkd} (or \gls{mdi}-\gls{qkd}) between nodes to tighten the security.
+The number of required colluding parties $2M$ stems from the fact that each node shares a secret key with nodes up to distance two, as one can easily verify by inspecting all previous descriptions.
 One can enhance the security by encrypting with more keys at once, provided that such keys are established with distinct parties.
 We now proceed to clarify this intuition.
 Let us assume that the distance between adjacent nodes is sufficient to perform \gls{qkd}, as before.
-However, we now add the assumption that the physical links are short enough to perform \gls{tfqkd} between nodes that are $t$ nodes apart or less, for a suitable positive integer $t > 1$.
+However, we now add the assumption that the physical links are short enough to perform \gls{tfqkd} (or \gls{mdi}-\gls{qkd}) between $t_j$ nearest nodes.
+For the $j^{th}$ disjoint path $t_j$ will be positive integer $2\leq t_j \leq m_j$.
+This network architecture is illustrated in Fig. \ref{fig_multipath}.
 This assumption enables the aforementioned additional key exchanges.
-For the sake of simplicity, we only consider one path between Alice and Bob (but a generalization to $M$ paths is straightforward) and $m$ intermediary nodes.
-Let us also rename Alice and Bob as $N_0$ and $N_{m+1}$ as before. \begin{enumerate}[align=left,label=\textbf{Step \arabic*}:] \item $N_0$ performs point-to-point \gls{qkd} with $N_1$, obtaining key $P_{0,1}$. $N_{m+1}$ does the same with $N_m$, obtaining key $P_{m,m+1}$. \item For $i \in \{1,\dots,m\}$, let $I=\min(i-t,0)$ and $J=\max(i+t,m)$. $N_i$ performs independent \gls{tfqkd} exchanges with nodes $N_{r}$ such that $r \in \{I,\dots, J\}$ and $|r-i| \geq 2$.
-After all the key exchanges (including the aforementioned point-to-point \gls{qkd}), let $S_i$ denote the set of all keys known to $N_i$, for $i \in \{0,\dots,m+1\}$. \item $N_0$ draws a uniformly random bitstring $X_A$ of length $n$ bits.
-Define $M_{-1} := X_A$.
-For $i \in \{0,\dots, m\}$, $N_i$ receives message $M_{i-1}$ and computes . \item $N_{m+1}$ receives $M_m$ from $N_m$, and outputs \end{enumerate}
+As a result of this highly redundant architecture, the trade-offs between security and hardware investment become a pressing question.
+We discuss these in the section \nameref{sec_security}, after describing the complete protocol.
+For the sake of simplicity, we only consider the $j^{th}$ path between Alice and Bob with $m_j$ intermediary nodes.
+Let us also rename Alice and Bob as $N^{(j)}_0$ and $N^{(j)}_{m_j+1}$ as before. \begin{enumerate} \item $N^{(j)}_0$ performs point-to-point \gls{qkd} with $N^{(j)}_1$, obtaining key $P^{(j)}_{0,1}$. $N^{(j)}_{m_j+1}$ does the same with $N^{(j)}_{m_j}$, obtaining key $P^{(j)}_{m_j,m_j+1}$. \item All the node pairs $N_{i}^{(j)}$ and $N_{i'}^{(j)}$ perform independent \gls{tfqkd} (or \gls{mdi}-\gls{qkd}) such that $2 \leq |i-i'|\leq t_j$, for $i,i' \in \{0,1,2,.. m_j+1 \}$.
+After all the key exchanges (including the aforementioned point-to-point \gls{qkd}), let $S^{(j)}_i$ denote the set of all bitstring keys known to node $N^{(j)}_i$.